rikkiiwang/DS-Portfolio/ab_testing/README.md

-# A/B Testing in Mobile Gaming: Progression Gate Optimization
+# 🎮 A/B Testing in Mobile Gaming: Progression Gate Optimization

 ## Project Overview
-This project evaluated the impact of shifting the **first progression gate** in a mobile puzzle game from **Level 30 → Level 40**.
+This project evaluated the impact of shifting the first progression gate in Cookie Cats (a mobile match-3 puzzle game by Tactile Entertainment) from Level 30 → Level 40.
-Using a randomized A/B test with 90,189 players, we measured engagement (rounds played) and retention (at Day 1 and Day 7).
+Using a randomized A/B test with 90,189 players, we measured engagement (rounds played) and retention (Day-1 & Day-7).

 **Result:** Delaying the gate did **not improve engagement** and **reduced 7-day retention** (~5% relative decline).
 **Recommendation:** Keep the Level-30 gate.